wp-plugins/meta-ographr/readme.txt

 Tags: opengraph,open-graph,open graph,open graph meta,metatags,facebook,google+,google snippets,twitter cards,thumbnails,soundcloud,mixcloud,bandcamp,vimeo,youtube,dailymotion,blip.tv,hulu,internet archive,archive.org,myvideo,official.fm,ustream,viddler,html5,livestream video,jwplayer,nvbplayer,flickr,justin.tv,twitch.tv,8tracks,bambuser,rdio,socialcam
 Requires at least: 3.0
 Tested up to: 3.5.1
-Stable tag: 0.7.11
+Stable tag: 0.8

-Retrieves the images of audio/video player widgets in your posts and embeds them as thumbnails on Facebook and other social networks.
+Retrieves the images of audio/video players in your posts and embeds them as thumbnails on Facebook and other social networks.

 == Description ==

 This plugin adds several Open Graph meta-tags to the header of your theme.
-These include site name, a description (the excerpt of a post), the permalink, and images for embedded media widgets.
+These include site name, a description (the excerpt of a post), the permalink, and images for embedded media players.
 The images will be retrieved from the audio player embedded in your post ("cover artwork") or snapshots from embedded videos.
 The plugin also supports other types of meta-tags, such as Google+ Snippets, Twitter Cards and canonical links.

-Currently, these media widgets are supported:
+Currently, these media player are supported:

 *  8tracks
 *  Bambuser